How To Stop Being So Hard On Yourself

 For example, if you're thinking something like "I wasn't really cutting it at work today," you can try to figure out where that criticism is coming from and address it.
 If your criticism is actually about a work presentation that didn't go well, you can tell yourself, "I need to work on my public speaking," or "I'm going to give myself more time to prepare next time."

-It's not always easy to realize that you're being too self-critical, but as Roth says, the first step to disengaging from the "aunt in the attic" is to realize that you have one, and that the voice doesn't represent all you are.
+It's not always easy to realise that you're being too self-critical, but as Roth says, the first step to disengaging from the "aunt in the attic" is to realise that you have one, and that the voice doesn't represent all you are.

 "Just because you think something, that doesn’t mean that it’s true," she says.